Absa Bank: History

 Amalgamated Banks of South Africa Limited was incorporated in 1986, by "the merger of UBS (United Building Society) Holdings, the Allied and Volkskas Groups, and certain interests of the Sage Group".

-In 1992 Absa acquired the entire shareholding of the Bankorp Group, which included TrustBank, Senbank and Bankfin.
+In 1992, Absa acquired the entire shareholding of the Bankorp Group, which included TrustBank, Senbank and Bankfin.
 The name of the bank's holding company was changed to Absa Group Limited in 1997.

-In 2005 Barclays acquired a 62.3 percent majority stake in ABSA, and Barclays' existing subsidiary in South Africa and Barclays Capital's business were subsequently operated under the ABSA brand.
+In 2005, Barclays acquired a 62.3 percent majority stake in ABSA, and Barclays' existing subsidiary in South Africa and Barclays Capital's business were subsequently operated under the Absa brand.
 Twelve other financial subsidiaries in 11 sub-Saharan African countries were made part of the group.
 Absa Group changed its name to Barclays Africa Group.

 In 2016, Barclays Bank Plc, which owned 62.3 percent of Barclays Africa Group (BAG), the then parent company of Absa Bank Limited (the South African subsidiary), decided to divest its majority shareholding in BAG, worth £3.5 billion at that time.

-In 2017 Barclays reduced its shareholding in BAG to 14.9 percent.
+In 2017, Barclays reduced its shareholding in BAG to 14.9 percent.
 After that, BAG re-branded to Absa Group Limited in 2018.
 Under the terms of that re-brand, Absa had until June 2020 to change the names of its subsidiaries in 12 African countries.

-Governance

-The bank is governed by a seven-person board of directors.
-The chairperson of the board is René van Wyk, one of the non-executive directors.
-The Chief Executive Officer is Kenny Fihla.